 While Real Foodies know the benefits of real salt, you can bet your bottom dollar that these industrialized injections are the farthest thing from it, with tests showing over 400 to 800 mg per serving of processed sodium.

 Our first pastured turkey weighed in at almost 20 pounds.
-It required a 5 gallon stockpot to submerge the beast.
-Some people use food grade bins or even coolers since the turkey plus water brine take up so much space.
+It required a 5-gallon stockpot to submerge the beast.
+Some people use food-grade bins or even coolers since the turkey plus water brine takes up so much space.
 The pot plus brine reached maximum poundage for our refrigerator, and as I carefully placed it on a shelf, I saw and heard the glass protest under the burden.
 The turkey turned out well and was well praised by guests.
 But I always remembered and have now read horror stories about the weight of a wet brined turkey shattering glass in many a fridge.
 What a dangerous mess that would be!

-For a few years we continued to wet brine similarly until one Fall day a friend mentioned the traditional technique of dry brining.
+For a few years, we continued wet brining similarly until one Fall day a friend mentioned the traditional technique of dry brining.
 No massive amounts of water to slosh and spill (or dispose of!).
 Shorter cooking time.
 Superior flavor penetration.
 He ticked off a host of benefits.
 I was immediately intrigued and set about learning more and preparing to change our holiday practice.

 Dry brining is some sort of culinary alchemy, taking flavors deep into the meat in a most mysterious manner.
 By coating the outside of a cut with a mixture of salt, herbs, and spices, a set of beneficial reactions ensues.